The Importance of Sleeping Well

 Lack of sleep increases insulin resistance in fat cells, making it harder for your body to process properly.

 Remember the glymphatic system we mentioned in #1?
-Consuming insulin late in the day (yes, that includes your carbohydrates) makes it harder for your brain to flush out toxic byproducts because it is busy flushing away the insulin.
+Consuming carbohydrates late in the day makes it harder for your brain to flush out toxic byproducts because it is busy managing the insulin spike.

 7. Lack of Sleep Increases Heart Disease